 LIVE INTERVIEWS: THE CONSCIOUS CONSULTANT HOUR

-A consultant, educator, executive mentor, international retreat leader, and author,
+A consultant, educator, life trauma counselor, executive mentor, international retreat leader, and author,

 Barbara Benjamin is currently the Director of the Center for Christ Conscious Leadership.

 Previously, from 1990 until 2010, she was the Director of Intuitive Discovery.

 In that capacity, she designed and facilitated programs in leadership, human resources,